 Significant investor briefings (other than the AGM and the half and full year result briefings which are webcast and stored as video or audio on the Company's website) are generally held by recorded telephone conference which requires registration so that attendees' details can be recorded.

-The Company generally allows investors to access the recorded facility by telephone for a short period after the event (usually 7 days) and thereafter to obtain a copy of the transcript or digital audio recording.
+The Company generally allows investors to obtain a copy of the transcript or digital audio recording.

 The Board is also concerned to ensure that shareholders participate effectively in general meetings and to this end: